tc39/proposal-stable-formatting/README.md

 The `und` locale is also currently supported by Safari as an alias for `en-US-u-va-posix`, and it's recognised by Chrome and Node.js for `Intl.Locale`.

+### Add new ECMA-262 formatting methods

+Rather than modifying the existing `toString` methods of Date, Number and BigInt, new methods `toFormattedString` could be added to each of these, with an options argument as defined above.

 ## Prior Art